yacc/brunch-with-ember-sideloaded/README.md

 cake getemberdata					→ get latest build of Ember-Data
 ```

-The version of handlebars that works with Ember seems to be a bit sensitive at the moment so for now this is still manual (currently using RC4).
-Will definately look for a better solution going forward and open to any ideas folks have.

 ### Bower Integration ###
 As of this version of the skeleton there is integration with the [Bower](http://bower.io) package manager.
 To use this you must make sure you have a recent version of brunch -- just type `npm install -g brunch` and you'll get the latest version -- and then have Bower installed which is achieved with `npm install -g bower`.
 Once that is done you're all set to take all the benefits of Bower.
 The key commands you'll be interested in are: